letsesign/docs/HOWTO-register.md

   ```

 - In the `config` section, you need to set a secret string named `bearerSecret`, in addition to your `awsAccessKeyID` and `awsSecretAccessKey`, which can be obtained by the steps described in [Getting Your AWS Credentials](https://docs.aws.amazon.com/sdk-for-javascript/v2/developer-guide/getting-your-credentials.html).
 If you are an advanced user and want to minimize the privilege of the credentials used here, it suffices to grant the corresponding IAM user the right to perform `kms:*` actions only.
 Note `letsesign-register` will not let `bearerSecret`, `awsAccessKeyID` and `awsSecretAccessKey` leave your machine.

-   Leave `signerAppURL` and `enhancedPrivacy` unchanged for now, and don't forget to set your `rootDomain`.

 - To fill up the `sesConfig` section, follow the instructions in [How to bring your own AWS SES credential](https://github.com/letsesign/docs/blob/main/HOWTO-ses.md).
 This is for sending the request and notification emails.